Chorizo con Papas

 • Remove potatoes from the pot and set aside.

 • Heat the oil in a pan over medium heat.
-Add chorizo and cook, while stirring, for about 5 minutes or until slightly crispy.
+Add chorizo and crumble it with the back of a spoon.
+Cook for about 7-8 minutes or until slightly crispy.

-• Stir in the potatoes and mix well to coat them with the spicy, flavored chorizo oil.
+• Stir in the potatoes and mix well to flavor them with the spicy chorizo oil.

 • Cook until potatoes are tender in the inside and a slightly crispy on the outside.
-Adjust salt to taste and serve.
+Adjust seasoning to taste.

 Notes

-• Some types of potatoes hold better their shape, for example waxy potatoes such as red, Pontiac, Yukon Gold and Kennebec.
+• To make this recipe, use potatoes that hold better their shape, such as red, Pontiac, Yukon Gold or Kennebec.

 Nutrition Information

-If you loved this chorizo con papas recipe, please don’t forget to leave a comment and rate it below.
-Also, remember that you can follow this blog on PINTERESTINSTAGRAMFACEBOOK and YOUTUBE!
+If you loved my chorizo con papas recipe, please don’t forget to leave a comment and rate it below.
+Also, remember that you can follow this blog on PINTEREST, INSTAGRAM, FACEBOOK and YOUTUBE!

 Leave a Reply